chpladmin/chpl-data-model/PENDING_RELEASE_NOTES.md

 * Created view "listings_from_banned_developers" to query when constructing the Banned Developers API response.

 ### Data Modifications
-* Add product and version reports to the filter_type table
+* Add listng, developer, product, and version reports to the filter_type table

 ---